lobe/iOS-bootstrap/README.md

 ## Installing Your Development Environment

 In this stage we’re going to get your setup so you can launch and play with your app.
-These instructions are written for macOS, but will be fairly similar on a Windows machine.
+These instructions are written for macOS, the only system you can run iOS app on.
 To start, we’re going to download this repository.
 To do this, we need to install a few things.

 ### Step 1 – Install [Homebrew](http://brew.sh/)